Meet the Maker: Acadia Kandora

 "I'm kind of a mad scientist in the studio experimenting with color and process."

 Printing is a wonderful example of integrated STEAM (Science, Technology, Engineering, Art and Math) disciplines.
 The process of making prints evolved (as most processes do) as technology advanced and new methodologies emerged.
 With origins in China using carved blocks of wood and stone, block printing solved a critical problem for civilizations by making the dissemination of information easier.
-Wood block printing sufficed for centuries, until more detailed images were required.
+Acadia 2 Wood block printing sufficed for centuries, until more detailed images were required.
 The invention of lithography in 1796 provided a way to print high quality reproductions of printed materials and artwork using a process dependent on the immiscibility of oil and water.
 Printmaking continues to be a very analog process-oriented media, although digital devices are now used to design and develop plates (durable master copies of creative work) that can be re-inked and reused to reproduce art.

 “There’s a lot of science in printmaking,” says Kandora.
 Contemporary printmakers are pushing the boundaries of what is an analog process with new technology.
 “I’m a big fan of using a laser cutter and drawing things digitally and then making prints from my digital drawings,” she says.
 Leading sessions in the Amazeum Workshop provided her the opportunity to make those STEAM connections, and, in the process, sparked curiosity in the community to explore their own personal brand of creativity through printmaking.